A Retrieval-Augmented Generation Approach to Extracting Algorithmic Logic from Neural Networks: Methodology

+We provide a CLI and minimal Python API for reproducible extraction; usage details are in Appendix~\ref{app:usage}.

 \paragraph{License-aware extraction.} Our extractor never redistributes third-party source files.
 Instead, it indexes repositories to recover \emph{design information} (signatures, invariants, dependency graphs) and emits neutral specifications used downstream.
-All original files remain in their upstream repos; our artifacts record repository identifiers and file hashes for traceability without copying code.
+All original files remain in their upstream repos; our artifacts record repository identifiers and file hashes for traceability without copying code, See the Appendix~\ref{sec:license} for license compliance details.

 \paragraph{Uniqueness protocol.} We de-duplicate at three levels: (1) exact (hash-based), (2) near-duplicate using MinHash/LSH over token sets with Jaccard $\ge \tau$ (default $\tau = 0.90$), and (3) structural clones using AST-/tree-based similarity with threshold $\kappa$ (default $\kappa = 0.95$).
 Thresholds are fixed \emph{a priori} and applied uniformly across all corpora and \sys outputs.
 See supplement for sensitivity to $\tau$, $\kappa$.